miwoe/addressbook_spring_testing/README.md

 <h1>Introduction</h1>
-<p>This application is built by Maven.
-Please import the project in your favorite IDE.
-The application needs at least Java 1.7.</p>
+<p>Please import the project in your favorite IDE.
+The application needs at least Java 1.7.
+Maven is used for build and dependency management.</p>

 <h2>To run the application</h2>
 <p>start the mwo.addressbook.ui.Bootstrap class.
 You can do it via IDE or creating an executable jar (see below).